First-Time Buyer Stamp Duty

-Alongside mortgage products that are designed to give you a leg-up onto the property ladder, a key advantage to being a first-time buyer is that you’re likely to be eligible for Stamp Duty relief.
-Let's take a look at the details of what stamp duty is and how you may be eligible to avoid paying it below.
+Alongside mortgage products that are designed to give you a leg-up onto the property ladder, a key advantage to being a first time buyer is that you’re likely to be eligible for Stamp Duty relief (Stamp Duty Land Tax or SDLT is a tax you pay when buying property in the UK).

 What Is Stamp Duty?